jeff-hykin/react-easy-input/README.md

 # React-Easy-Input
-A react input component that has simple validation and masking. <br>
+A simple react input component that takes 5min to setup, but can also be fully customized to handle any kind of validation <br>
-This readme will likely be updated within a week.
+More documentation will be added within a week.

 # What does example usage look like?
 Usage within a react component:<br>